Penrith, Cumbria: Early medieval period

-After the departure of the Romans (c.
+Following the departure of the Romans (c.
 450 CE), the north became a patchwork of warring Celtic tribes (Hen Ogledd).
 One of these may have been Rheged, perhaps with a centre in the Eden valley and covering the area formerly held by the Carvetti.
 However, this has been disputed by historians.
 The Rheged Centre, just outside Penrith, commemorates the name.

 During the 7th century, the region was invaded by the Angles, a Germanic tribe which moved west from Northumbria.
 The Celtic place-names in the region such as Penrith, Blencow, Culgaith, Penruddock, were now joined by settlements ending in "-ham" (estate) and "-ton" (farm), such as Askham, Barton, Clifton, Plumpton and Stainton.

 From about 870, the area became subject to Viking settlement by Norse from Dublin and the Hebrides, along with Danes from Yorkshire.
 Settlements with names ending in "-by" ("village") and "-thorpe" ("hamlet") were largely on higher ground – the Vikings were pastoralists, the Angles arable farmers.
 Examples are Melkinthorpe, Langwathby, Lazonby, and Ousby.
 Little and Great Dockray (not to be confused with the nearby village Dockray) in Penrith itself are Norse names.